CpanelInc/ea-podman/DESIGN.md

 Should have start up options specified in the CLI.
 Except the ones ea-podman manages.

-`--cpuser-ports=N` can be used to specify the number of ports it needs.
+`--cpuser-port=<CONTAINER-PORT>` can be used to specify ports it needs.
+They will be assigned host ports as described above.

-ZC-9730: will allow them to bind to different ports on the inside.

 Those options will be recorded in `<CONTAINERS-HOST-PATH>/ea-podman.json` for later.